blueminder/flycast-dojo/README.md

 **Flycast Dojo** can be retrieved from GitHub, or as a part of the [Fightcade](https://www.fightcade.com/) matchmaking service.
 However you obtain it, you will always have the option to use it standalone for P2P games using Match Codes over an internet matchmaking server, through a direct IP connection, or a virtual LAN like ZeroTier or Radmin.

+For quick start guides, frequently asked questions, online replays, and community links where you can find people to play against, head to the [Flycast Dojo](http://flycast.dojo.ooo/) site.

-General information about Flycast configuration and supported features can be found on [**TheArcadeStriker's flycast wiki**](https://github.com/TheArcadeStriker/flycast-wiki/wiki)
+General information about Flycast configuration and supported features can be found on [TheArcadeStriker's flycast wiki](https://github.com/TheArcadeStriker/flycast-wiki/wiki)

 For general emulator help and updates on Flycast Dojo, check out the **#netplay** room of the [Flycast Discord](https://discord.gg/X8YWP8w).